 Receive Jesus – Reflection on Luke 9:51-56

-At a certain point in our journey towards Christ, we realize He has already been journeying with us.
-Looking back, I can see many times when Christ was right there, but I did not recognize Him.
-Christ did not give up on me, seeking me out wherever I may have been, both physically and spiritually.
-I know now that He wanted me to be part of where He was for many of these times.
-Most importantly, I understand that my primary spiritual destination is wherever Jesus leads me through grace.
-The ability to receive Jesus and, therefore, receive grace enables us to share and walk together as a large community on a spiritual path.
-Accepting grace allows us to have a partial union with God here and now in preparation for a full union later.
+At a certain point in our journey towards and with Christ, we realize He has already been journeying with us.
+Looking back, we can see many times when Christ was right there, but we may not have recognized Him.
+Christ does not give up on us, seeking us out wherever we may have been, both physically and spiritually.
+We can understand that He wanted us to be part of where He was for many of these times.
+However, we should learn from them and not regret these missed opportunities.
+Our primary spiritual process and destination is where Jesus leads us through grace.
+The ability to receive Jesus and, therefore, receive grace enables us to share and walk together as Christians on a spiritual path.
+Accepting grace allows us to be in partial union with God in preparation for a later complete union.

-He Went Through the Villages on the way to Jerusalem by James Tissot (full resolution painting)
+He Went Through the Villages on the way to Jerusalem by James Tissot (full-resolution image of painting)

 More details are available on the Brooklyn Museum website.